willianfco/ehaml-brazilians-dataset/README.md

 ## Request Dataset

-Please send an e-mail to Willian Oliveira (wfco@cin.ufpe.br) to receive a link to the dataset.
+Please send an e-mail to Cleber Zanchettin (cz@cin.ufpe.br) to receive a link to the dataset.
 Your e-mail must be sent from a valid institutional account, and include the following text (copy and paste the text below, filling the required fields):

 "Subject: Request to download Brazilian Dental Panoramic X-Ray Dataset.